Flags used in Russian-occupied Ukraine: Novorossiya

 The battle flag is based on the naval jack of the Imperial Russian Navy.
 Oleksandr Chalenko, who worked as a political journalist in Kyiv, described the flag and explained its symbolism in an item published by Izvestia on 20 March 2014: "It's a red flag with a blue Saint Andrew's cross.
 The flag of the Russian Navy.
 Of the Navy, which played a prominent military role in the emergence and establishment of historical Novorossiya."

 A white-yellow-black tricolor was presented on 13 August 2014 by Oleg Tsaryov as a potential flag for the confederation of the Donetsk and Luhansk People's Republics.
 This resembled an upside-down Romanov flag, which was the national flag of the Russian Empire from 1858 to 1883.

 Some have noted that the flag's design resembles the Confederate States of America's Navy jack and battle flag, known also as the "Dixie flag", though this is almost certainly a coincidence.
 Ukrainian political analyst Mikhail Pavliv is credited with having created the flag; Pavliv explains that he had simply stumbled upon the flag online somewhere, and that the leader of the New Russia Party, Pavel Gubarev, later picked it up.
 However, Gubarev has stated that the inspiration for the flag came from banners used by Cossacks in the 18th century.

-The only Cossacks that used a similar banner where the Semirechye Cossacks from Kyrgyzstan who never saw combat or service in or near Ukraine.
+The only Cossacks that used a similar banner were the Semirechye Cossacks from Kyrgyzstan who never saw combat or service in or near Ukraine.